 If you're simply looking for a loving, loyal, family pet, we may be able to help.
 Why not take a look at the Labradors in our care?
 Before going to a new home, all our dogs are:

-They also come with six weeks' free pet insurance from More Than.
+- Come with six weeks' free pet insurance

 When searching for dogs in our care, you can filter by breed and age.
 If there are no Labradors suitable for your family at the moment, you can sign up for email alerts to make sure you're the first to know about any new arrivals.